jsdir/datastored/docs/model.md

 ### `Model.withId(id, applyUserTransforms)`

-Returns an instance set to the given id.
+Returns an instance with the given id.

 - Parameters
   + id (required, {string, integer}) ...
 The id of the `Instance` to return.